-Interventions/Extended Learning
+Interventions/Extended Learning Opportunities Program

-Corona will invite students to attend the after school and/or Saturday programs for targeted interventions.
+Corona will invite students to attend the after school and/or Saturday programs for targeted interventions and extended learning opportunities.
 These classes will take place throughout the year.
 Students invited will receive invitations.
-If you have questions about our intervention programs, please talk to your child's teacher.
+If you have questions about our intervention or extended learning programs, please talk to your child's teacher.